d12frosted/elpa-mirror/gnu/llm-readme.txt

   The interactions in a prompt may be modified by conversation or by the conversion of the context and examples to what the LLM understands.
   Different providers require different things from the interactions.
   Some can handle system prompts, some cannot.
-Some may have richer APIs for examples and context, some not.
+Some require alternating user and assistant chat interactions, others can handle anything.
+  It's important that clients keep to behaviors that work on all providers.
 Do not attempt to read or manipulate `llm-chat-prompt-interactions' after initially setting it up for the first time, because you are likely to make changes that only work for some providers.
+Similarly, don't directly create a prompt with `make-llm-chat-prompt', because it is easy to create something that wouldn't work for all providers.

 4.5 Function calling